What is Gardnerian Witchcraft?

 Why Wica with one 'c'?

 In his books, Gerald Gardner used the one 'c' form, Wica, to describe the people involved in the tradition of Witchcraft that he was initiated into.
 If you check out the newspaper articles on my Gerald Gardner page, you will see him continuing to use the one 'c' spelling in interviews that he gave throughout the 1950s.
-Similarly, Charles Clark insisted on using Wica and considered the two 'c' form Wicca to be connected with the members of another tradition, associated with the magician and conjurer Charles Cardell, who was linked to hostilities against Gardner.
+Similarly, Charles Clark insisted on using Wica and considered the two 'c' form Wicca, to be connected with the members of another tradition associated with the magician and self-proclaimed psyhcologist Charles Cardell.

 The term 'Gardnerian' was originally coined in the Witchcraft Research Association's newsletter, Pentagram, in an attempt to derogatorily describe the people that were coming into the Craft via Gerald Gardner.
 'Gardnerian' was a never a term used by Gardner himself.
 Consequently, I prefer to use the term 'the Wica' when talking about Gardnerian Crafters.
 I give my reasoning below but you go and decide for yourself!
 Ere remember - that by names and images are all powers wakened and reawakened.